Efficient Optimization of Dominant Set Clustering with Frank-Wolfe Algorithms: Frank-Wolfe for Dominant Set Clustering

 \emph{Pairwise direction}: Substitute $\bd^{PFW} = \bs - \bv$ into $\bd^T\bA\bd$.

 \emph{Away direction}: Substitute $\bd^{A} = \bx - \bv$ into $\bd^T\bA\bd$.

 Recall $\bA$ has nonnegative entries and zeros on the main diagonal.
 Therefore $\bs^T\bA\bs = 0$ and $\bv^T\bA\bv = 0$.
 It is immediate that \eqref{eq:fw:psi3} is nonpositive.
 From $\bx^T\bA\bx \leq \bs^T\bA\bx$ we conclude that \eqref{eq:fw:psi2} is also nonpositive.
 The corresponding step size functions are therefore always \emph{concave}.
-We cannot make any conclusion for \eqref{eq:fw:psi4}, and the sign of $\bd^T\bA\bd$ is therefore dependent on the iterate.
+We cannot make any conclusion for \eqref{eq:fw:psi4}, and the sign of $\bd^T\bA\bd$ depends on $\bx$.

 The derivative of $\psi(\gamma)$ is

 By solving $\frac{d \psi}{d \gamma}(\gamma) = 0$ we obtain

 Since $\nabla f(\bx)^T\bd \geq 0$, we also conclude here that $\bd^T\bA\bd < 0$ has to hold in order for the step size to make sense.